T Level Funding to Support Industry Placements

 Number of T Level Students x £550

 Within the total programme funding formula for each T Level student, there is specific funding to support industry placements.
-This funding is at a flat rate of £550, with half paid in the first year and half in the second.
-This funding is intended to be used to support the infrastructure and resource required to plan, source, deliver and monitor industry placements and is set out in the funding rules as follows:
+This is set at a flat rate of £550, with half paid in the first year and half in the second.
+This funding is intended to support the infrastructure and resource required to plan, source, deliver and monitor placements, and is set out in the funding rules as follows:

 Industry placements are a compulsory part of a T Level and must be delivered in line with the industry placements delivery guidance.
 We fund institutions a total of £550 per student for the industry placement element of the T Level programme; £275 per student in each of the 2 years of the T Level.
 We pay for the T Level student numbers agreed with institutions.